samiBendou/am_scripts/README.md

 ```python
 data = finance.Data("export.csv", period="week")
 ```

+Your can also specify period as a integer representing the interval between data to plot.

 #### Generate schedules

 Planning objects does not provides any schedule generation features.
 You can use it to externally generate your own